Klingon: Language

 Okrand persuaded Pocket Books to publish The Klingon Dictionary in 1985; in it, Okrand elaborated on the Klingon language's grammar, syntax, and vocabulary.
-While Okrand expected the book to only sell as a novelty item, eleven years after publication it had sold 250,000 copies.
+While Okrand expected the book to only sell as a novelty item, 11 years after publication it had sold 250,000 copies.
 Dedicated Klingon enthusiasts, some but not all of whom were Star Trek fans, created the Klingon Language Institute, which published multiple magazines in the language.
 While Paramount initially tried to stop the Institute from using its copyrighted language, the company eventually relented.
 The Institute has since published Klingon translations of Hamlet, Much Ado About Nothing, Tao Te Ching, Gilgamesh, and has translations of some books from the Bible on its website.
-The Bible proved to be difficult to translate, as Christian concepts like atonement—and words like God (until the recent addition of Qun meaning "god")—are not found in the Klingon vernacular.
+The Bible proved to be difficult to translate, as Christian concepts like atonement—and words like God (until the recent addition of Qun meaning 'god')—are not found in the Klingon vernacular.
 From time to time, Okrand has amended the "official" list of Klingon vocabulary due in part to requests from the Institute and other groups.
 Other Klingon groups run blood drives, bowling teams, and a golf championship.

 The Klingon language's prevalence is not limited to books; a three-disc video game, Star Trek: Klingon, requires players to learn the language to advance.
-In May 2009, a joint collaboration between the KLI, Simon & Schuster, and Ultralingua launched the Klingon Language Suite for the iPhone concurrent with the release of the new movie.
+In May 2009, a joint collaboration between the Klingon Language Institute, Simon & Schuster, and Ultralingua launched the Klingon Language Suite for the iPhone concurrent with the release of the new movie.
 The popularity of the language meant that in 1996 it was considered the fastest-growing constructed language, ahead of other languages such as Tolkien's Elvish or Esperanto.
-In 2018, the language learning app Duolingo added a Klingon language course, which is as of June 2022 in Beta.
+In 2018, the language learning app Duolingo added a Klingon language course, which is, as of June 2022, in Beta.
 While the language is widespread, mastery of the language is extremely uncommon.
 Okrand himself is not fluent, and the actors who speak the language in the Star Trek series are more concerned with its expression than the actual grammar.
 According to the 2006 edition of Guinness World Records, Klingon is the most spoken fictional language by number of speakers, Klingon is one of many language interfaces in the Google search engine, and a Klingon character was included in the Wikipedia logo before its May 2010 update, when it was replaced by a Geʿez character.